-Southeastern Pennsylvania Transportation Authority
+Southeastern Pennsylvania Transportation Authority (SEPTA)

-SEPTA operates facilities across the PMSA, encompassing approximately 2,200 square miles and serving approximately 4.1 million inhabitants.
+SEPTA operates facilities across the five-county Greater Philadelphia area encompassing approximately 2,200 square miles and serving approximately 4.1 million inhabitants.
 SEPTA operates service 24 hours a day, seven days a week, 365 days a year.
+SEPTA's Fiscal Year 2019 operating budget totals \$1.45 billion.
+This is supported by \$924.5 million in federal, state, and local subsidies, as well as \$528.4 million of operating revenue.
 A significant segment of the region relies on SEPTA for public transportation and annual SEPTA ridership totaled more than 302.7 million in Fiscal Year 2018.